 1920s Flapper Dress

-A few years ago, it was impossible to find a good flapper dress, now there are plenty of sequin and fringe flapper dresses for sale ranging from cheap costumes to luxury gowns.
-The most popular flapper dress color is black followed by red, blue, and white.
+A few years ago, it was impossible to find a good flapper dress.
+Now, there are plenty of sequin and fringe flapper dresses for sale ranging from cheap costumes to luxury gowns.
+The most popular flapper dress color is black followed by red, blue, and then white.
 Most dresses are sleeveless, but you can find dresses with long sleeves and long hemlines too.

 Choosing a flapper dress 1920s outfit will be easy, but picking out accessories will be the fun part.
 There are many choices for hair, jewelry, shawls, purses, gloves, shoes, and props.